gaurav-chawla1714/nw-tracker-bot/README.md

 - Updated help command to list out all of the existing commands
 - Parse Fidelity account view xslx to update holdings manually
+- Restrict use of Google Resources/Clients using Singleton pattern instead of making multiple copies for no reason.
+- Better names of files

 ## Backlog:
 - Date picking functionality